AnnoDesigner/anno-designer/README.md

 ## Technology

-This application is written in C# (.Net Framework 4.7.2) and uses WPF.
+This application is written in C# (.NET Framework 4.7.2) and uses WPF.

+The .NET Framework is available via Windows Update and further information about installing is avaialable on [this site](https://docs.microsoft.com/en-us/dotnet/framework/install/).

 ## Game data and icons